Youzid/TaskFlow/README.md

 # 📝 TaskFlow ✅

 ## Description
-Fullstack NextJs 14 TaskFlow app allowing users to create boards with lists and cards that can speed up process of developing software or just to create notes.
-This app allows users to organize lists and cards using the Drag n' Drop feature.
+TaskFlow is a full-stack application built with Next.js 14, designed for users to create and manage boards, lists, and cards to streamline software development or note-taking.
+This app leverages a drag-and-drop feature to organize lists and cards effectively.

-- Seamlessly collaborate with team members through a versatile Software as a Service (SaaS) application
+- Collaborate effortlessly with team members using this versatile SaaS application
-- Experience secure and user-friendly authentication via Clerk for streamlined access
+- Enjoy secure and easy authentication with Clerk for hassle-free access
-- Employ a user-friendly Drag n Drop feature to effortlessly organize lists and cards within boards
+- Utilize a simple Drag and Drop interface to organize lists and cards within boards
+- Add customizable text and images upload to cards using Texteditor feature
-- Utilize workspaces for efficient collaboration, ensuring teams can stay focused on their specific tasks
+- Leverage workspaces for efficient teamwork, ensuring tasks are managed and focused

 ## Tech stack
 - **NextJs 14**
 - **React**
 - **Typescript**
-- **Tailwindcss**
 - **Server Actions**
 - **Clerk**
 - **Prisma**
-- **Planet Scale**
 - **MySql**
 - **Shadcn-ui**
+- **Texteditor**
-- **Stripe**
+- **Tailwindcss**

 ## Key features

-- Saas App
+- SaaS Application
-- Authentication via Clerk
+- Clerk Authentication
-- Workspaces
+- Workspaces for Team Collaboration
-- Creating boards, lists and cards
+- Board, List, and Card Creation
-- Organizing lists and cards via Drag n' Drop
+- Drag and Drop for Organizing Lists and Cards
-- Unsplash API for random  cover images
+- Unsplash API Integration for Cover Images
-- Activity logs
+- Activity Logs
-- Boards, Lists and Cards actions
+- Actions for Boards, Lists, and Cards
-- Boards limits for free users
+- Board Limits for Free Users
-- Stripe subscription

 ### Screenshots